Adam-Thometz/Art-Buddy/README.md

 ### Score Keeper

 This app is a basic score keeper.
-Extra features include assigning a color to a player and visualizing how many points each player has.
-When the game ends, user can press the End Game button to show the winner or winners.
+As points are added or subtracted, students are sorted based on who's winning.
 If you have a roster saved on the app, you can automatically populate the score keeper with the students on your roster.
 Good for recognizing and comparing quantity.

 ## Technical Information